Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 A study confirms that most doctors do have what is called a “3 o’clock fade” and it could affect how they treat their patients.
 They also have "decision fatigue."

-According to a study published in JAMA Network Open, decision fatigue is very common in the medical profession just as it in other professions.
+According to a study published in JAMA Network Open, decision fatigue is very common in the medical profession just as it is in other professions.
 For example, judges are too tired in the late evening to think through cases to give a fair decision.
-The study proved that judges hand down more lenient sentences earlier in the morning.
+The study proved that judges hand down more lenient sentences earlier in the day.

 A 2014 study shows that doctors prescribe fewer unnecessary prescriptions for their early morning patients.
 The number of unnecessary prescriptions increases later during the day.
 The chance of you getting an unnecessary prescription is higher at 4 p.m. than if you had an 8 a.m. appointment.